 The ability to edit and delete past session data is a powerful permission so only owners have the permission by default.
 To permit other roles permission, you will need to manually change a role's permission to enable revising past data.

 If you need to add multiple sessions, always add the sessions in chronological order!
 This allows the data to progress through phases correctly instead of adding multiple phase lines on the graph.

-First, go to the learner's timeline and click on the three-dot menu on the toolbar to add a past session.
+First, go to the learner's timeline and click on the icon that says "Past Session".
 Then you need to choose the session type so the system knows which targets to populate so you can add data (e.g. Session, Daily or custom session types like School, Speech, Home).

 Then choose the correct date and time of the session and click add.
 That adds the session to the timeline but now it's empty so you need to add the data.

 Adding data to the session

 First, make sure you toggle on the edit icon.
 When it's on, there is a white dot on the icon.
 Then you can see a + button so you can select programs and targets to add to the session.

 Clicking on the + will open a popup with all available programs to select in order to add data to the session.